infinite-mech/numinous-forecasting-api/docs/README.md

 X-API-Key: your_api_key
 ```

-API keys are issued directly by Numinous and are not self-serve.
-Contact the team to request access.
+API keys are self-serve.
+Create and revoke keys at [eversight.numinouslabs.io/api-keys](https://eversight.numinouslabs.io/api-keys).
+Each account can hold up to 5 active keys.

 ---